-Chuzenji Temple is a 20-minute walk from Chuzenji Onsen bus terminal.
-During October and early November, a bus runs between Chuzenji Onsen and Hangetsuyama.
-It stops at Tachikikannon-Yuransenhachakujo bus stop, 5 minutes away from the temple, every 2 hours (200 yen one way).
+Chuzenji Temple is a 20-minute walk from the Chuzenji Onsen bus terminal.
+From October to early November, a bus runs between Chuzenji Onsen and Hangetsuyama, stopping at the Tachikikannon-Yuransenhachakujo bus stop, which is 5 minutes from the temple, every 2 hours (200 yen one way).

 Chuzenji Temple

-Chuzenji Temple (中禅寺, Chūzenji), standing on the eastern shore of Lake Chuzenjiko, is a spiritual gem in Nikko.
-Named after the temple, the lake complements the serene atmosphere of this historic site.
-The temple's centerpiece is a remarkable six-meter-tall statue of Kannon, the Buddhist Goddess of Mercy, uniquely carved from a tree still rooted in the ground.
-This sacred site offers breathtaking views of the lake, making it a must-visit for those seeking history and natural beauty.
+Chuzenji Temple (中禅寺, Chūzenji), located on the tranquil eastern shore of Lake Chuzenjiko, is a spiritual and historical treasure in Nikko.
+The temple, which shares its name with the lake, is set in a serene environment that perfectly complements its peaceful surroundings.
+One of its most impressive features is a towering six-meter statue of Kannon, the Buddhist Goddess of Mercy, which is uniquely carved from a living tree still rooted in the earth.
+The temple offers stunning views of the lake, adding to its allure as a destination for visitors seeking both spiritual enrichment and natural beauty.

-Inside, the temple's second floor houses a rare gathering of the Five Buddhist Deva Kings (Myo-o), while its ceiling features a majestic white dragon painted by the same artist behind Toshogu Shrine’s "Crying Dragon."
-The inner chamber dazzles with intricate floral paintings of Nikko’s diverse flora.
-With its blend of spiritual significance and artistic beauty, Chuzenji Temple is a place of deep cultural and historical importance.
+Inside, the temple is equally captivating, with its second floor home to a rare assembly of the Five Buddhist Deva Kings (Myo-o), a symbol of protection and power.
+The ceiling is adorned with a majestic white dragon, painted by the same artist who created the famous "Crying Dragon" at Toshogu Shrine.
+The inner chamber dazzles with intricate floral paintings that showcase the diversity of Nikko’s natural flora, adding a vibrant touch to the temple’s sacred atmosphere.
+With its unique combination of cultural, spiritual, and artistic significance, Chuzenji Temple offers a deep dive into Japan’s rich heritage.

 Hours and Fees